Trevor-van-L/resume/README.md

-My personal resume, written in LaTeX.

-Fonts borrowed from Alessandro Plasmati's template: https://www.sharelatex.com/templates/cv-or-resume/professional-cv
+How to use:

+1. [Install TeXLive][http://www.tug.org/texlive/] for XeTeX

+2. In a terminal, `xelatex resume`

+Motivation to do it in latex from [Patrick Perrier][https://github.com/pperrier27]

-Two-column method borrowed from deedy-resume: https://github.com/deedy/Deedy-Resume
+Two-column method borrowed from [deedy-resume][https://github.com/deedy/Deedy-Resume]

+Initial constructs & fonts borrowed from [Alessandro Plasmati's template][ https://www.sharelatex.com/templates/cv-or-resume/professional-cv]